 A project of the Partnership for a New American Economy

 Connecticut is known today as a global hub of investment services, the home of Yale University, its importance New York City metropolitan area, and, among Red Sox and Yankees fans, as neutral territory.
 Lesser known is that Connecticut has also long been home to a growing immigrant population.
-From 2000 to 2011, the number of immigrants in Connecticut grew by nearly 30 percent.
-This growth has expanded the state’s already large population of immigrants, where in 2011 the Pew Hispanic Center found that more than 475,000 people in the state were foreign born.
+From 2000 to 2013, the number of immigrants in Connecticut grew by nearly 33 percent.
+This growth has expanded the state’s already large population of immigrants, where in 2013 the American Community Survey found that more than 487,000 people in the state were foreign-born.

 Percent of state’s population that is immigrant